AlahmadiQ8/cs-notes/Algorithms_Interview/Problems/Linked List/medium-linkedhash-lru.md

     if (!node) {
       return null
     }
-    this.remove(key)  // remove​​from​​linked​​hash​​table
-    this.add(node.key, node.value) //add back to the front
+    this.remove(key)  // remove​​ from​​ linked​​ hash​​ table this.add(node.key, node.value) //add back to the front

     return node.value
   }
   write(key, value) {
     if (this.map.size === capacity) {
-      this.remove(this.head.key)  // cache​​is​​full,​​evict​​the​​head)
+      this.remove(this.head.key)  // cache​​ is​​ full,​​ evict​​ the ​​head) }
-    }
     this.add(key, value)
   }